 I just recently got back from an Animal Welfare Conference for international veterinary students in Utrecht and during the small animal discussion panel I started the topic of the breeding of these dogs.
 There were speakers representing various important organisations such as the British Veterinary Association, the Federation of Veterinarians of Europe and even the Federation of Asian Veterinarian Association.
 Although „fixing“ these deformations with elective surgeries is a decent source of income for us vets, we shouldn’t just stay silent on this matter for personal gain.
 It may be idealistic.
 We all agreed that this breeding trend is unacceptable, but there are no effective regulations that can actually prevent it from continuing, because it would require a national law in every country that has to be implemented.

 My professor Dr. Gerhard Oechtering (whom I have to thank for the amazingly eye-opening two pictures above) has actually called for a ban on breeding extremely brachycephalic dogs.
 However, there is a lot of resistance against such a ban from lobbyists and breeders, who would lose a lucrative business model with it.
-(In Germany there is in fact the prohibition of „Qualzucht“, but obviously it is not realised rigorously enough, again, because there is opposition)
+(In Germany there is in fact the prohibition of „Qualzucht“ (which translates into „torture breeding“), but obviously it is not realised rigorously enough, again, because there is opposition)

 And this is where YOU come in.